Ekmansoft/family-tree-model/README.md

       classDef ProfileClass fill:#3f3,color:#000,stroke-width:4px,stroke-dasharray:5
 ```

-If this looks complicated to you, yes, it is a bit complicated, but family relations are complicated, so these data structures need to be a bit complicated too... ;-)
+If this looks complicated to you, yes, it is a bit complicated, but family relations are
+complicated, so these data structures need to be a bit complicated too... ;-)

-The model is flexible enough to also handle special cases such as where a child has
+The model is flexible enough to handle special cases such as where a child has multiple
-multple sets of parents.
+sets of parents.
 This is very useful when a child has both biological parents and
 foster parents for example.

 Cases where parents have children with multiple partners are also handled with ease.